Discover Log Shipping: 10 Best Practices

 1. SQL Server Enterprise or Standard Edition.

-2. More than one SQL Server instance (main and secondary).
+2. More than one SQL Server instance (primary and secondary).

 3. To copy transaction log backups, utilize a shared network folder.